crazzfeng/sendcloud-docs/docs/Analysis/reading-analytics.md

 By monitoring metrics like ​​reading time​​ and ​​click rates​​, gain profound ​​insight into audience engagement​​.

-Opens
-The starting point of user interaction, indicating initial interest and email deliverability effectiveness.

-Clicks
-A marker of deeper engagement, directly correlating with conversion and user intent.

-Reading Time
-Send emails during the time when users read emails.

 <br />

 ## Filtering Options